learntoflutter/flutter_embed_unity/flutter_embed_unity/README.md

 > [!IMPORTANT]
-> Embedding Unity in Flutter is not supported by Unity, and is essentially a complicated hack.
-Consider carefully before commiting to using this plugin, as future changes to Flutter, Unity, Xcode, Gradle or other moving parts may unexpectedly break this plugin, which may not be fixed quickly or at all.
-Building your app entirely in Unity, or entirely in Flutter / Dart using [Flutter GPU](https://github.com/flutter-team-archive/engine/blob/main/docs/impeller/Flutter-GPU.md) may be a better alternative (see [fscene.dev](https://fscene.dev/) for some great examples of what is possible using Flutter GPU by leveraging the [flutter_scene](https://pub.dev/packages/flutter_scene) package).
+> Embedding Unity in Flutter is not supported by Unity and involves many moving parts.
+Consider carefully before commiting to using this plugin, as future changes to Flutter, Unity, Xcode, Swift Package Manager, Gradle, AGP, JVM versions or other build plumbing may unexpectedly break this plugin, which may be difficult to fix.
+Building your app entirely in Unity, or entirely in Flutter using [Flutter GPU](https://github.com/flutter-team-archive/engine/blob/main/docs/impeller/Flutter-GPU.md) may be a better alternative (see [fscene.dev](https://fscene.dev/) for some great examples of what is possible using Flutter GPU by leveraging the [flutter_scene](https://pub.dev/packages/flutter_scene) package).

 # Usage